Building an Ecommerce Web Store | Part 2 of Setting Up an Online Store

 In order to actually accept credit cards, you’ll need a merchant account and payment gateway from a merchant account provider.
 Finding a provider is not as simple as selecting the one with the best rate, as fees between providers can vary and it’s not always apples to apples (if you’re interested in learning about rates and fees, check out this article that will give you a general overview to help you understand).

 A lower rate is ideal; however, fees associated with the merchant account can push a good rate out the window.
 Some processing companies intentionally quote low rates as a ploy, then make up for them with service charges and hidden fees.
 Be sure to get rates and all applicable fees in writing from each provider and compare them prior to signing a contract.
 If not, an early termination fee may have you frustratingly locked into a contract.
-For a glossary of jargon that you may hear when speaking with a merchant account advisor or salesperson when you get to the last step, click here.

 After your online store is set up and configured how you like, you’ll be ready to start selling on your web store.
 When just getting started, you can likely fulfill orders yourself.
 As business grows, you may want to look into a fulfillment service to make your life easier.